Vendor management systems explained & best software options in 2024

 1. Ramp

-Our vendor management platform is the only one that's fully integrated with your corporate card, so you can save across the board with an unlimited 1.5% cashback on all purchases and automatic notifications about cost-saving opportunities.
+Our vendor management platform is the only one that's fully integrated with your corporate card, so you can save an average of 5% and receive automatic notifications about cost-saving opportunities.

 Ramp’s automated vendor management platform can help your business to simplify and centralize procurement with a seamless approval process that saves your finance team lots of time, and keeps your internal project managers accountable.
 When it’s time to renew with a vendor, Ramp’s Price Intelligence feature allows you to see how much other businesses are paying for the exact same software product.